obsidian-html/obsidian-html.github.io/v4/md/Configurations/Note settings/Note settings.md

 ### no_tags_footer
 This setting will make it so that no tags footer is placed at the bottom of the note.
-See also [Tags Page#Tags list in note](../../Configurations/Features/Tags%20Page.md#tags-list-in-note)
+See also [Tags Page](../../Configurations/Features/Tags%20Page.md#tags-list-in-note)

 ``` yaml
 obs.html.tags: